Content 1100 styling change to allow custom header

 What is the data showing?

-Our latest sexual orientation pay gap for April 2022 to April 2023 shows a reduction, year on year.
-This increase has largely been driven by an uplift in our lesbian, gay and bisexual (LGB) population, particularly amongst new joiners.
-Our overall LGB headcount has increased by 24% points in the past year, with a particular increase at Senior Manager level, which is driving the reduction we’ve seen in the pay gap.
+Our latest sexual orientation pay gap for April 2023 to April 2024 shows an increase year on year.
+This increase has largely been driven by an uplift in our lesbian, gay and bisexual (LGB) population, particularly amongst new joiners to our student programmes.
+Whilst overall headcount is up, driven by the increased LGB population in our most junior grade, there have been reductions in the population at some other grades, in particular Assistant Manager which is driving the increase we’ve seen in the pay gap.

 Action we’re taking to close the gap

-We have several initiatives dedicated to supporting LGBTQ+ talent in our firm, for example, our LGBT+ network Breathe run a reverse mentoring programme to support our LGBTQ+ colleagues.
-We’re also working to attract more diverse talent into our firm, with programmes such as AuthentiCity - our annual recruitment event for LGB students – encouraging greater representation within our Apprenticeship and Graduate programmes.
-Sexual orientation has also now been added as a key checkpoint across our people processes, ensuring we are monitoring this additional characteristic when making decisions within our business.
+We have several initiatives dedicated to supporting LGBT+ talent in our firm, for example, our LGBT+ network Breathe run a reverse mentoring programme to support our LGBT+ colleagues.
+We’re also working to attract more diverse talent into our firm, with programmes such as AuthentiCity – our annual recruitment event for LGB students – encouraging greater representation within our Apprenticeship and Graduate programmes.
+In 2023, 7% of joiners were LGB for our student programmes.
+Sexual orientation is a key checkpoint across our people processes, ensuring we are monitoring this characteristic when analysing outcomes within our business.
 You can find out more about the action we’re taking here.

 Progress against our 2030 targets